AllMusic

-AllMusic (previously known as All Music Guide and AMG) is an American online music database.
+AllMusic (previously known as All-Music Guide and AMG) is an American online music database.
 It catalogs more than three million album entries and 30 million tracks, as well as information on musicians and bands.
 Initiated in 1991, the database was first made available on the Internet in 1994.
-AllMusic is owned by RhythmOne.
+AllMusic has been owned by RhythmOne since 2015.

 History

-AllMusic was launched as All Music Guide by Michael Erlewine, a "compulsive archivist, noted astrologer, Buddhist scholar and musician".
+AllMusic was launched as All-Music Guide by Michael Erlewine, a "compulsive archivist, noted astrologer, Buddhist scholar, and musician".
 He became interested in using computers for his astrological work in the mid-1970s and founded a software company, Matrix, in 1977.
-In the early 1990s, as CDs replaced LPs as the dominant format for recorded music, Erlewine purchased what he thought was a CD of early recordings by Little Richard.
-After buying it he discovered it was a "flaccid latter-day rehash".
+In the early 1990s, as compact discs (CDs) replaced LPs and cassettes as the dominant format for recorded music, Erlewine purchased what he thought was a CD of early recordings by Little Richard.
+After buying it, he discovered it was a "flaccid latter-day rehash".
 Frustrated with the labeling, he researched using metadata to create a music guide.
 In 1990, in Big Rapids, Michigan, he founded All Music Guide with a goal to create an open-access database that included every recording "since Enrico Caruso gave the industry its first big boost".

 The first All Music Guide, published in 1992, was a 1,200-page reference book, packaged with a CD-ROM, titled All Music Guide: The Best CDs, Albums & Tapes: The Expert's Guide to the Best Releases from Thousands of Artists in All Types of Music.
 Its first online version, in 1994, was a text-based Gopher site.
 It moved to the World Wide Web as web browsers became more user-friendly.